 In this article, We would like to show how you can segment data views using SQL in SFMC and to compare this process with segmenting on data views using DESelect.
 In both cases, we would like to query on contacts that are known Subscribers, using the data view “_Subscribers”.

 For the purpose of this article, we are using the demo data available to partners and clients.
-Moreover, we have created several scenarios of use cases that you can try out using our demo data on our Zendesk.
+Moreover, we have created several scenarios of use cases that you can try out using our demo data on our Support Portal.

 First of all, you need to be sure that your access to data views has been enabled.
 Then, you have to create a target data extension (DE) where the information will be stored.
 In this case, you create a simple DE with 3 fields, namely, First Name, Last Name, Email Address.